 I moved to Colorado Springs from California in August of 2013, and one of the first things I did was to look for a UU Church.
 The welcoming atmosphere of High Plains has contributed so much to my happiness and success here in Colorado.
 I’ve been a member since 2014 and I’m so grateful for this chance to serve our church in this time of change and opportunity.

 Gretchen Hein, Past-President, PastPresident@hpcuu.org

 We came back to High Plains in late 1998 and signed the book in 2001.
-I have volunteered for Membership Team, chaired the Hospitality Team, and chaired the Auction Team for 7 years.
+I have volunteered for Membership Team, chaired the Hospitality Team, and chaired the Auction Team for seven years.
 In 2018, the year we moved to the Unity campus, I volunteered to be an At-Large Member of the Board.
-As a Board member I headed up the Minister Search Team, I was our DRE’s supervisor until Reverend Julia was hired and I was the Board Liaison for the Safety review done by some of our members.
-I became President-Elect in July of 2019, and President in July of 2020.
-I’ve had the dubious honor of serving the congregation only online, because of the Pandemic.
+As a Board member, I headed up the Minister Search Team, I was our DRE’s supervisor until Reverend Julia was hired, and I was the Board Liaison for the Safety review done by some of our members.
+I became President-Elect in July of 2019 and President in July 2020.
+I’ve had the dubious honor of serving the congregation only online because of the Pandemic.
 This year I will be Past President as I serve a 4th and final year on the Board of Trustees.

 Vacant, President-Elect, PresidentElect@hpcuu.org

 I began attending HPCUU in 2015 after moving from Pennsylvania to Colorado.
 The seven UU Principles attracted me to High Plains, and my desire to promote them inspired me to serve on the Board.
 In March 2021, I will be completing my MS in health informatics and hope to become a nurse informaticist, using information technology to improve the lives of patients.
 When not busy, I love birdwatching, reading nonfiction, and walking with friends in the beautiful Colorado outdoors.